 We must be fair in addressing the Filipino plantation workers as well.

-"If you know I'm from Sequijor, then you better get your hand off of me before you regret it," Alma said calmly.
+"If you know I'm from Sequijor, then you better get your hand off me before you regret it," Alma said calmly.

 Who's to say?
 I am not Filipino myself.
 Therefore, I cannot speak as an authority on the subject.
 But I know this is not some old wives' tale or a morsel of folklore.
-The Aswang are is very much alive in the Hawaiian islands.
+The Aswang is very much alive in the Hawaiian islands.
 I've heard its cry.
-I've seen its shadow in the monkey pod trees along Renton Road and at the bachelor's quarters Hawaii plantation village.
+I've seen its shadow in the monkey pod trees along Renton Road and the bachelor's quarters at Hawaii plantation village.
 The beauty of this is that the ghosts, spirits, and creatures of other cultures are also very much alive in Hawaii, giving us a long list of stories to come.
 As for Fred and Alma?
 They have a more prominent family with lots of kids and grandkids.
 I've caught glimpses of them at the golf courses or having dinner at Formaggio's.
-They live a good full life which is how it should be for most of us.
+They live a wholly good life which is how it should be for most of us.
 Every two years, the entire family makes its annual trip to the Philippines, where they stay with Alma's parents and extended family.
 And every year, they come back more prosperous than before they left.

 No comments: